Olumiant (Baricitinib)

 How It Works

-Olumiant works by reducing the activity of the enzyme Janus Kinase, which is involved in inflammation.
-This helps control the autoimmune responses that cause these conditions.
+Olumiant works by inhibiting the activity of Janus Kinase, an enzyme involved in the inflammatory process.

 How to Take Olumiant